 result_type=locality only returns results for places at locality level (usually towns / cities).

-And with a Place ID now being submitted to Street View, you will earn every single Local Guide point you deserve when using Tourer!
+With a Place ID now being submitted to Street View, every single Local Guide point earned should be awarded.

 Never miss an update